top of page

 Performance Guidelines

 All orchestra magnet performances are MANDATORY!
 Missing a performance is an automatic probation or magnet dismissal offense.
 All performances are worth a minimum of six grades.
-They are as follows; punctuality, uniform, over all behavior, and string participation.
+They are as follows: punctuality, uniform, overall behavior, and string participation.
 Punctuality and uniform grades are A or F grades.
 All students are to arrive in their required uniform and report to designated area on or before their call time.
 One minute past call time is late, and therefore an automatic Z grade for punctuality, so please make sure that your child is always on time.
 Also, if a child arrives to a performance without the exact uniform required, they will earn an F grade for uniform and may be excluded from the performance.

 Performance Expectations

 Orchestra Magnet students are expected to put forth their very best effort and energy in learning all the components of orchestra magnet.
 In order for a student to perform with their peers, each student must pass a playing test on each piece of the upcoming concert.
 If there is a piece where a student is not performing at the appropriate level, a warning notice will be sent home.
 If the student does not show adequate progress by the second playing test, they will be excluded from that piece during the performance.
-Any student who does not pass a piece of the performance test is still required to attend the performance at the call time in their performance uniform, as there are many pieces in a performance and they will still participate in some part of the concert.
+Any student who does not pass a piece of the performance test is still required to attend the performance at the call time in their performance uniform, as there are many pieces in a performance and they could still participate in some part of the concert.
 If they do not attend the performance, they will be placed on automatic probation.

 Attendance Requirements